WebAssembly/gc/proposals/gc/Post-MVP.md

 Unfortunately, hardware differs widely in how many tagging bits a pointer can conveniently support, and different VMs might have additional constraints on how many of these bits they can make available to user code.
 In order to provide tagging in a way that is portable but maximally efficient on any given hardware and engine, a somewhat higher level of abstraction is useful.

-Such a more high-level solution would be to support a form of _variant types_ (a.k.a. disjoint unions or sum types) in the type system.
+Such a higher-level solution would be to support a form of _variant types_ (a.k.a. disjoint unions or sum types) in the type system.
 In addition to structs and arrays, a module could define a variant type that is a closed union of multiple different cases.
 Dedicated instructions allow allocating and inspecting references of variant type.